-Join us virtually with weekly SIFF Movie Club events, plus classes and more to be added soon.
+Join us virtually with weekly SIFF Movie Club events, plus classes, youth camps, and more.

 Virtual SIFF Cinema

 Stay home, stay healthy, and support SIFF with Virtual SIFF Cinema!